centreon/centreon-plugins/doc/en/user/guide.rst

   CRITICAL: Number of current processes running: 0 | 'nbproc'=0;;@0:0;0;

 ------------------------------------------
-How can i check a generic SNMP OID value ?
+How can I check a generic SNMP OID value ?
 ------------------------------------------

 There is a generic SNMP plugin to check it.
 An example to get 'SysUptime' SNMP OID: